Female students turned away from Afghan universities after Taliban ban | Education

 - Afghanistan

+Female university students in Afghanistan were turned away from campuses on Wednesday after the Taliban-run administration said women would be suspended from tertiary education.

+The decision to bar women was announced on Tuesday evening in a letter to universities from the higher education ministry, drawing condemnation from foreign governments and the United Nations.
 "We went to university, the Taliban were at the gate and told us 'you are not allowed to enter the university until further notice' ... everyone was crying," said Shaista, a business studies student at a private university in Kabul.

-A professor at another university in Kabul who declined to be identified said staff turned female students away at the gate as they had no choice but to implement the instruction.
+The United Nations Assistance Mission in Afghanistan asked the Taliban-run administration to "immediately" revoke the decision.
+It also urged the authorities to reopen girls' schools beyond the sixth grade and "end all measures preventing women and girls from participating fully in daily public life".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)